jdombrosky/individual_raptor_repo/README.md

 Method and Theory.

 There are two folders and three Quarto files in this repository.
 The first folder, `data`, includes only one file.
-It is .txt file that has all the raw data necessary to reproduce the analytical figures and tables provided in the manuscript.
+It is a .txt file that has all the raw data necessary to reproduce the analytical figures and tables provided in the manuscript.
 The columns provided in this file are: